6 Natural Ways To Treat Periodontal Disease

 4. Vitamin E and selenium

-These two nutrients function in tandem and seem to deter periodontal disease by counteracting the effects of free radicals, which are extremely damaging to gums.
-Take 100-200 IU per day each of vitamin E and selenium.
+These two nutrients function in tandem and counteract the effects of free radicals, which can be extremely damaging to gums.
+While more research is needed before making conclusions about their efficacy on periodontal disease, some research is very promising.
+If you want to give these a try, take 100-200 IU per day each of vitamin E and selenium.

 5. Coenzyme Q10